Cap-go/website/content/blog/how-version-work-in-capgo.md

 Then the behavior become :
 - The native version (1.2.4) is higher than Capgo version (1.2.3)

-> Capgo send his version to the user.
+> Capgo sends his version to the user.

 #### Disable auto-upgrade above major

 If you change this setting to false, Capgo will consider upgrade to MAJOR is not an issue.
-Then the behavior become :
+Then the behavior becomes:
 - The native version (1.2.3) is MAJOR lower than Capgo version (2.2.3)

 > Capgo send his version to the user.